Making an answer key in Google Forms

 Now that you know how to make an answer key in Google Forms, grading your quizzes is automatic, as you can see results immediately.
 Then, it’s easy to send results directly to your students.

-After students submit the quiz, go back to the form and select the Responses tab.
-Underneath, click Summary to find the responses from all your students.
-If you previously chose to withhold sending responses to students until you had a chance to review, you can now email results individually to start a discussion about their performance, if needed.
+2. Click the Summary tab to find the responses from all your students under Scores.
+If you previously chose to withhold scores from students until you had a chance to review them (in the Settings tab), you can now email the results to them by clicking Release scores.

 Build and score quizzes with Jotform